Grand jury returns indictments - Claiborne Progress

 Meyers, 39, was issued a true bill on eight mostly drug-related counts.
 He was indicted on one count each of possession of a firearm during the commission of a dangerous felony, possession of more than .5 grams methamphetamine with the intent to sell, possession of heroin with the intent to deliver, possession of a schedule II, a schedule III, a schedule V and a schedule VI controlled substances – all with the intent to sell and possession of drug paraphernalia during events allegedly occurring on Dec.
 16.

-A true bill was returned on Jonathan David Goins, 51, indicted on one count each of the sale of more than .5 grams of methamphetamine and the possession of heroin with the intent to sell during an event allegedly occurring on Feb.
+A true bill was returned on Jonathan David Goins, 51, indicted on one count each of the sale of more than one-half gram of methamphetamine and the possession of heroin with the intent to sell during an event allegedly occurring on Feb.
 9, 2022.

 Steven Brooks, 30, was indicted on one count of the introduction of contraband into a penal institution during an event allegedly occurring on May 27, 2022.